flatironinstitute/figpack/docs/developer_guide/index.md

 Display behavior depends on the environment:

-- In notebooks: Shows figures inline using iframes
+- In notebooks: Shows figures inline using iframes (unless upload=True)
 - Outside notebooks: Opens in browser tab or provides URL
 - Can be overridden with `inline=True/False` parameter